aakashlpin/emailapi/README.md

 Login with your Gmail account on https://emailapi.io and play around with the service.

-Any data that you create on emailapi.io (including `accessToken` to your Gmail account) will be deleted after 48 hours.
+Any data that you create on emailapi.io (including `accessToken` to your Gmail account) will be deleted within 48 hours.

 >During signup you'll encounter a screen that says that the app is "unverified".
 You'll need to click a dangerous looking button to proceed further.
 Google charges anywhere [between $15,000 and $75,000](https://support.google.com/cloud/answer/9110914?hl=en#submit-app-ver) (or more) to audit and verify the app.